-Emily Nagisa Keehn Associate Director, Academic Program Keehn specializes in the intersection of human rights issues with criminal justice, gender, sexuality, and health, as well as South Africa.
+Emily Nagisa Keehn Associate Director, Academic Program Keehn specializes in the intersection of human rights issues with criminal justice, gender.

 Bonnie Docherty Associate Director, Armed Conflict and Civilian Protection, and Lecturer on Law Docherty specializes in arms and armed conflict issues, focusing on the protection of civilians and humanitarian disarmament.
 She is also a senior researcher in the Arms Division of Human Rights Watch.